Markus-Stuppnig/Phanto/README.md

 ## Description

+Phanto is a utility that specializes in UAC bypass and privilege escalation, enabling it to bypass User Account Control on Windows 10 and 11 systems and attain Administrator privileges.

 ### For non technical users

 You can use Phanto to infect a Windows 10 or 11 operating system.
 This only works if the account you are trying to infect is an Administrator and double clicks Phanto.